oracle/terraform-provider-oci/website/docs/r/identity_compartment.html.markdown

 The following arguments are supported:

-* `compartment_id` - (Required) The OCID of the tenancy containing the compartment.
+* `compartment_id` - (Required) The OCID of the parent compartment containing the compartment.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - (Required) (Updatable) The description you assign to the compartment during creation.
 Does not have to be unique, and it's changeable.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `name` - (Required) (Updatable) The name you assign to the compartment during creation.
-The name must be unique across all compartments in the tenancy.
+The name must be unique across all compartments in the parent compartment.
 Avoid entering confidential information.
+* `enable_delete` - (Optional) Defaults to false.
+If omitted or set to false the provider will implicitly import the compartment if there is a name collision, and will not actually delete the compartment on destroy or removal of the resource declaration.
+If set to true, the provider will throw an error on a name collision with another compartment, and will attempt to delete the compartment on destroy or removal of the resource declaration.

 ** IMPORTANT **